Strengthening the Foundation We Share

 Our promise to you is simple: the YMCA is committed to investing in Grove City so that every resident has access to the programs, services and spaces that help them thrive, without spending unnecessary community dollars.

-(A group of youth enjoying the outdoor pool at your local Grove City YMCA.)
+A group of youth jumping into the outdoor pool at the Grove City Pool

 The Proposed Plan

-According to Council minutes, the construction costs for a city owned and operated community center are estimated at approximately $100 million.
-As shared by Council, these significant capital costs will be funded through the 15-year extension of the current Pinnacle TIF (tax-increment financing), now set to expire in 2050, which was approved by Grove City Council on Monday, Dec.
+According to Council minutes, the construction costs for a city owned and operated community center are estimated at approximately $100 million, as shared by the Committee in August 2025.
+Based on the recommendations of the Finance Committee, the City plans to use tax-increment financing to fund the capital costs of the center, leveraging the revenue generated by the 15-year extension of the Pinnacle TIF, now set to expire in 2050.
+This extension was approved by Grove City Council on Monday, Dec.
 15, 2025.
 As reported by The Columbus Dispatch in an article released on Dec.
-16, 2025, this extension was needed to fund the land acquisition and design work for the center, as stated by a council member on the Community Center Finance Committee.
-In addition to the capital expenses, Council has discussed going to the voters in 2026 for a proposed income tax increase to subsidize the operational deficit, currently estimated at $1.25 million, of the proposed center.
+16, 2025, this extension was needed to fund the land acquisition and design work for the center.

 A Collaborative Solution